glnmario-aisi/elicitation-protocols/checklist-external.md

 # Elicitation Best Practices
-This checklist is designed to the adoption of **best practices for conducting elicitation experiments**.
-Following this checklist step-by-step, ensures rigor in current experiments but also contributes to the broader goal of continuously improving testing methodologies.
+This checklist is designed to facilitate the adoption of **best practices for conducting elicitation experiments**.
+Following this checklist step-by-step ensures rigor in current experiments but also contributes to the broader goal of continuously improving testing methodologies.
 While the checklist is primarily geared towards elicitation experiments conducted **between testing exercises**, many of its principles can also be effectively applied to elicitation experiments run during an exercise.

 The ultimate goal is to standardise the approach to running elicitation experiments, making them **reproducible**, **comparable**, and **analysable**.
 By doing so, we can collectively build a robust body of knowledge about what works and what doesn't.
 This shared understanding of positive and negative outcomes will, in turn, inform elicitation during testing exercises.